mimunzar/cz.precipitation-summary/README.txt

 To install the tool navigate to the project's folder  and  issue  the  following
 command:

-    docker build . -t cz.chmu.precipitation_summary
+    docker build . -t rain_stats

-The command builds a container with a name "cz.chmu.precipitation_summary".
+The command builds a container with a name "rain_stats".

 Usage